-Prior to co-founding Touchton & Weinberger LLP, Melissa worked for nearly 10 years at another Los Angeles criminal defense firm.
-Melissa attended Loyola Law School where she was on the International and Comparative Law Review, and she obtained her BA from American University in Washington, D.C., where she graduated from the University Honors Program magna cum laude and was elected to Phi Beta Kappa.
+Prior to co-founding Touchton & Weinberger LLP, Melissa worked for nearly 10 years at the Law Offices of Mark J. Werksman.
+Melissa attended Loyola Law School where she was on the International and Comparative Law Review and she obtained her BA from American University in Washington, D.C., where she graduated from the University Honors Program magna cum laude and was elected to Phi Beta Kappa.

 Melissa has a special interest in the constitutional issues related to government surveillance and cybercrime using new technologies.